mn3m0nic/ffts/zabbix-server-patch/README.md

 * This patch will add 'nice' sleeps for Housekeeper for Zabbix-server 2.4.5 which will prevent freezing Zabbix server interface when housekeeper work under removing old data with millons of DELETE SQL queries.
 * Also from now you can start housekeeper by sending USR1 signal using your regular CRON.
+* Patch provided on "AS IS" terms without any waranties;

 Zabbix server new variables
 ===========================